-On January 15th of 1992 Zapata Gulf merged with Tidewater Marine of New Orleans, Louisiana.
+In 1992, Zapata Gulf Marine Incorporated merged with Tidewater Marine Incorporated of New Orleans, Louisiana.
 Where the tug retained her name.

-The tug was later acquired by the Foss Maritime Company of Tacoma, Washington.
+In 1998, the tug was acquired by the Foss Maritime Company of Seattle, Washington.
 Where she was renamed as the Karl Foss.

-She was then acquired by Global International Marine.
+In 2001, she was then acquired by Global International Marine Incorporated of Houma, Louisiana.
 Where the tug was renamed as the Samson.

-Tug was later acquired by Norfolk Tug of Norfolk, Virginia.
+In 2006, the tug was acquired by the Norfolk Tug Company of Norfolk, Virginia.
 Where she was renamed as the Miss Gill.

-Her electrical service is provided by two 99kW Kohler 99EOZC generators, driven by two John Deere 6068TFM76A engines.
+Her electrical service is provided by two, 99kW Kohler 99EOZC generator sets.
+Driven by two, John Deere 6068TFM76A diesel engines.
 The tug's capacities are 72,000 gallons of fuel oil, 1,200 gallons of lube oil, and 15,000 gallons of potable water.

-The towing gear consists of a Skagit double drum towing winch, outfitted with 2(in) towing wire, as well as stern turning chocks for spectra push gear.
+The towing gear consists of a Skagit, double drum, towing winch.
+Outfitted with 2(in) towing wire, on each drum.